-By adding supportive systems to see in the dark, stay warm and sheltered, and sort and structure thoughts and ideas, we free ourselves to communicate and develop increasingly complex and abstract concepts.
+Adding supportive systems to see in the dark, staying warm and sheltered, and sorting and structuring thoughts and ideas allow us to communicate and develop increasingly complex and abstract concepts.
 Information technology allows us to create layers upon layers of human civilisation.

 I’m talking about transhumanism.

-Transhumanist thinkers study the potential benefits and dangers of emerging technologies that could overcome fundamental human limitations, as well as study the ethical matters involved in developing and using such technologies.
-They predict that human beings may eventually be able to transform themselves into beings with such greatly expanded abilities as to merit the label “posthuman”.
+“Transhumanism, abbreviated as H+ or h+, is an international intellectual and cultural movement that affirms the possibility and desirability of fundamentally transforming the human condition by developing and making widely available technologies to eliminate ageing and to greatly enhance human intellectual, physical, and psychological capacities. […] Transhumanist thinkers study the potential benefits and dangers of emerging technologies that could overcome fundamental human limitations, as well as study the ethical matters involved in developing and using such technologies.
+They predict that human beings may eventually be able to transform themselves into beings with such greatly expanded abilities as to merit the label ‘posthuman’.”

 A transhuman world is almost incomprehensible.
-It seems to sit above fundamental conceptions of “good” or “bad” — it just seems inevitable.
+It seems to sit above fundamental conceptions of “good” or “bad” — it seems inevitable.

 What does it mean to extend the human experience with technology — or is it the other way around?
 Are we advancing technology with human experiences?